SortableJS/Sortable/plugins/README.md

 | drop                      | Fired on drop                                                                                                    | Yes         | Cancels normal drop behavior                       | Normal     | None                                                                    |
 | nulling                   | Fired when the plugin should preform cleanups, once all drop events have fired                                   | No          | -                                                  | Normal     | None                                                                    |

+### Global Events
+Normally, an event will only be fired in a plugin if the plugin is enabled on the Sortable from which the event is being fired.
+However, it sometimes may be desirable for a plugin to listen in on an event from Sortables in which it is not enabled on.
+This is possible with global events.
+For an event to be global, simply add the suffix 'Global' to the event's name (casing matters) (eg. `dragStartGlobal`).
+Please note that your plugin must be initialized on any Sortable from which it expects to recieve events, and that includes global events.
+In other words, you will want to keep the `initializeByDefault` option as it's default `true` value if your plugin needs to recieve events from Sortables it is not enabled on.
+Please also note that if both normal and global event handlers are set, the global event handler will always be fired before the regular one.

 ### Event Object
 An object with the following properties is passed as an argument to each plugin event when it is fired.